Read This First

 Prompt 3: Present 3 cases in which a logical assessment revealed fatal flaws in arguments that had been largely accepted by the public.

-The section turns on The Malthusian Catastrophe and Racial Eugenics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Malthusian Catastrophe and Racial Eugenics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Malthusian Catastrophe distinct from Racial Eugenics.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Malthusian Catastrophe distinct from Racial Eugenics.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added reasoning insight is that Logic should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Logic is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 The gambler’s fallacy is the mistaken belief that if an event happens more frequently than normal during a given period, it will happen less frequently in the future, or vice versa.
 For instance, if a coin toss results in heads multiple times consecutively, the belief is that tails are “due” to occur soon.